 15D.6 In the event that a House Money Wager has resulted in a payout, the player shall be offered one of two options:

-The player may decide to keep the payout, in which case the House Money Wager and payout (refer section 15D.5) shall be passed to the player and will take no further part in play.
+the player may decide to keep the payout, in which case the House Money Wager and payout (refer section 15D.5) shall be passed to the player and will take no further part in play; or

-The player may decide to keep the House Money Wager and payout (or part thereof) in action, in which case the House Money Wager and payout (or part thereof) will be stacked together and left on the House Money betting spot.
+the player may decide to keep the House Money Wager and payout (or part thereof) in action, in which case the House Money Wager and payout (or part thereof) will be stacked together and left on the House Money betting spot.
 By selecting this option the player is committing the House Money Wager and proceeds (or part thereof) to his original Blackjack wager.
 The combined total of any remaining House Money Wagers and the player’s original wager shall not exceed the maximum allowable limit as per section 14.2.

-15D.7 When a player is doubling down, their additional wager under rule 11.2a may not be more than the amount of his/her original wager, plus any wagers and payouts still remaining on the House Money Betting area.
+15D.7 When a player is doubling down, their additional wager under rule 11.2a may not be more than the amount of his/her original wager, plus any wagers and payouts still remaining on the House Money betting area.

 15D.8 When a player is splitting, their additional wager under rule 12.2 must be equal to their original wager, plus any wagers and payouts still remaining on the House Money betting area.